The Pearl Palace

 Pearl Palace Concept Sketch

 The Pearl Palace is a shade structure from the Mollusk Nation.
 The pavilion was designed and built for the 2012 Burning Man festival.
 Resembling an oyster shell, the pavilion embodies the whimsical ethos of festival culture, while fulfilling the practical need for breezy shade under the hot sun.
 The tent has been constructed six times, and evolved throughout its various iterations.
-Future projects for the Mollusk Nation include clamshell sleeping pods, a sticky escargot slow bar, and the mother of all pearls.
+Future projects for the Mollusk Nation include clamshell sleeping pods, the chiton kitchen, a sticky snail slow bar, and the mother of all pearls.

 Pearl Palace 02